-There are unique pieces of art in this museum, but there are also many ways to get lost into it too!
-You could spend weeks in The Louvre, exploring all the rooms, but, if you do not have a whole week to visit it, here is the best way to visit the Louvre Museum!
+There are unique pieces of art in this museum, but there are also many ways to get lost in it too!
+You could spend weeks in the Louvre Museum, exploring all the rooms, but, if you do not have a whole week to visit it, here is the best way to visit the Louvre Museum!

 Pick the right entrance

-It’s so easy and pleasant to lose time in the Louvre, that it would be really too bad to lose time outside of it!
+It’s so easy and pleasant to lose time in the Louvre, but it would be really too bad to lose time outside of it!
 The best way to visit the Louvre Museum is, first of all, not to enter in the Louvre by the pyramid entrance!

 Know precisely where your favorite masterpieces are

 The Louvre is one of the biggest museums in the world with many different historical pieces of art.
 Whenever one comes to Paris, going to the Louvre Museum is a must!
-There’s always one or two masterpieces we cannot afford to miss (take a look at the museum map before coming in.
-You will go exactly where to head for!
+There’s always one or two masterpieces we cannot afford to miss (take a look at the top 10 paintings to see!)!

 Once you get inside the museum, you will quickly figure out that there three different entrances to get to the many floors: the Richelieu entrance, the Sully entrance and the Denon entrance.

 At ground level, you will find many Roman, Greek and Egyptian sculptures and antiquities.
 When you arrive, my advice is to go to the Apollo Gallery, which is the place where you will admire the fabulous ceiling as well as the King’s crown!
 Then, you can go to the level 1 of the museum, which I think is the most popular.